kshedden/cscar-unix-data/nhanes.md

 compressed on disk.

-The `zcat` or `gzip -dc` commands can be used to decompress a file "on the fly", which is often used to pipe a decompressed stream into another program.
+The `zcat` or `gzip -dc` commands can be used to decompress a file "on the fly", which can be used to decompress and pipe a stream into another program:

 ```
 zcat DEMO_H.csv.gz | wc -l